mike-north/ember-octane-workshop/notes/20-server-rendering.md

    }
 ```

-and update `logout so it clears the value from the cookie instead of`localStorage`
+and update `logout so it clears the value from the cookie instead of`localStorage`.

 ```diff
    logout() {